If you have a cat, you’ve probably heard about catnip. After all, this is a plant that has the word “cat” written all over it.

 Here are a few popular choices from Amazon –

 Don’t forget to let us know if your cats like catnip!
 Leave us a comment and describe how catnip affects your kitties and share your tips for introducing more of it into the lives of our precious felines.
+You can also share this post on Pinterest by pinning this image –

 Related articles that might interest you –